 "The heartworm test is not a state-mandated legal requirement, but it is a strict veterinary requirement required to prescribe prevention.
 Technically, a doctor can [prescribe without it]."

-— Tampa Bay area veterinary clinic staff member, March 2026This briefing does not argue against heartworm testing.
-It argues against mandating it as a non-negotiable precondition for renewing prevention prescriptions for established, compliant dogs — a policy shift that lacks adequate clinical justification, exceeds the scope of veterinary prescribing authority, and was shaped by a guideline-setting process with undisclosed financial conflicts of interest.
+— Tampa Bay area veterinary clinic staff member, March 2026This research does not argue against heartworm testing.
+It examines the evidence base for mandatory annual testing as a precondition for renewing prevention prescriptions for established, compliant dogs — and asks whether the clinical data, cost implications, and guideline development process support that standard as currently applied.

 A direct review of all 8 major FDA-approved ML preventive labels confirms: not one requires pre-administration testing at prescription renewal.
 All testing language is limited to initiation.
 Advantage Multi contains no testing language at all.